How to Blur License Plates in Dashcam Footage

 Dashcam clips often have motion blur and perspective changes.
 A few practical tactics:

-- Split long clips into shorter segments when traffic density changes.
+- Split very long clips into shorter segments when the traffic scene changes a lot.

 Combine with face anonymization when needed